flexibeast/guides/mdoc-quickstart.md

 source to stdout.
 ```

-The `Xr` macro is for Cross References to other man pages; it takes two arguments, the name of the man page, and its section.
+The `Xr` macro is for Cross References to other man pages.
+It takes two arguments: the name of the man page, and its section.

 Note that any formatting command is on a distinct line of its own, rather than being inline.